stanrnd/jimdb/README.md

 ```

 > **Note:**
+> - Full example you can find from the above src/test/java/com/jimdb
-> Currently Table will support for only few operators and the remaining operators are under development.
+> - Currently Table will support only for few operations and the remaining operations are under development.
 Yo can expect soon.